 Budget Tool 3 – “MoneyBrilliant”

 MoneyBrilliant is a budgeting tool that claims to help you make better decisions about your money.
-The app connects your bank accounts meaning you to get a complete view of your money.
+The app connects your bank accounts meaning you get a complete view of your money.
 This will help you understand where you really stand financially.
 You can sync bank accounts, credit cards, loans, mortgages, superannuation and even loyalty cards.

 The biggest issue is that the free version is not as comprehensive as the paid and to get the full benefit you need to upgrade the the “Plus Version”.